 · Shannon Navigation

 In July 2007, the remit of Waterways Ireland was extended by the North South Ministerial Council to include responsibility for the reconstruction of the Ulster Canal from Upper Lough Erne to Clones, and following restoration for its management, maintenance and development, principally for recreational purposes.
 Office headquarters are located in Enniskillen, with regional offices in Carrick-on-Shannon, Dublin and Scarriff.

-Waterways Ireland's Headquarters is in Enniskillen, and regional offices are located in Carrick-on-Shannon, Dublin and Scarriff.Waterways Ireland's activities are planned under a Corporate Plan 2013-2016 which is approved by the Department for Infrastructure in Northern Ireland and the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs in Ireland.
+Waterways Ireland's programme delivery is planned under a three year Corporate Plan and yearly Business Plans approved by the Department for Infrastructure in Northern Ireland and the Department of Housing, Local Government and Heritage in Ireland.